daffainfo/ctf-writeup/Bucket CTF 2023/Apps/README.md

 > I made a small app when I was 9 years old first learning to code.

 ## About the Challenge
-We have been given a file (You can download the file [here](CTF.aia)) and we need to do reverse engineering in order to get the flag
+We were given a file (You can download the file [here](CTF.aia)) and we need to do reverse engineering in order to get the flag

 ## How to Solve?
 Im using this [website](https://filext.com/file-extension/AIA) to analyze the file.
 And we got this structure